 (e) Section 26c (D.C.
 Official Code § 6-228), is amended as follows:

-(1) Subsection (a) is amended by striking the phrase “procedures for the Housing Choice Voucher Program.” and inserting the phrase “procedures for the Housing Choice Voucher Program; provided, that the Authority may waive or modify such rules, regulations, policies, and procedures so as not to exclude households on the basis of immigration status or prior criminal convictions.” in its place.
+(1) Subsection (a) is amended by striking the phrase “procedures for the Housing Choice Voucher Program.” and inserting the phrase “procedures for the Housing Choice Voucher Program; provided, that the Authority shall waive or modify such rules, regulations, policies, and procedures so as not to exclude households on the basis of immigration status, prior criminal convictions, or pending criminal matters.” in its place.

 (2) Subsection (b) is amended as follows:

-(A) The lead-in text is amended by striking the phrase “Eligible families shall be selected from the households” and inserting the phrase “Eligible households shall be selected from the individuals and families” in its place.
+(A) The lead-in language is amended by striking the phrase “Eligible families shall be selected from the households” and inserting the phrase “Eligible households shall be selected from the individuals and families” in its place.

 (B) Paragraph (1) is amended by striking the phrase “Eligible families” and inserting the phrase “Eligible households” in its place.

+(C) Paragraph (2) is amended to read as follows:

+“(2)(A)(i) The Authority shall develop rules that give preference in awarding a percentage of the vouchers funded under this program to District residents who are homeless applicants with one or more children under 18 years of age.

+“(ii) The percentage to be applied in sub-subparagraph (i) of this subparagraph shall be determined by the Authority and shall be included in the rules adopted for the program.

+“(B) Notwithstanding subparagraph (A) of this paragraph, in Fiscal Year 2022, preference in awarding all vouchers funded under this program shall be given to District residents who are homeless applicants with one or more children under 18 years of age.

+“(C) Families who participate in time-limited housing programs shall be considered homeless for purposes of this paragraph.”.

 (3) Subsection (c) is amended by striking the phrase “Eligible families may be referred” and inserting the phrase “Individuals and families may be referred for eligibility determination” in its place.

 (4) Subsection (g)(2) is amended by striking the phrase “eligible to participate in the Authority’s Housing Choice Voucher Program” and inserting the phrase “eligible for tenant-based voucher assistance” in its place.